Copyright 2025 - Custom text here

 Spring Health Treatments

-• Sip warm water with fresh lemon juice as a cleansing beverage throughout the day to help dissolve excess congestion in the gastrointestinal tract.
+• Sip warm water with fresh lemon juice throughout the day to help dissolve excess congestion in the gastrointestinal tract and support detoxification.

-• Take raw honey between meals with turmeric, ginger powder and a little black pepper to further reduce congestion and support good digestion.
+• Take raw honey between meals with turmeric, ginger powder, and a pinch of black pepper to help reduce congestion and promote healthy digestion.
+Drink hot ginger and turmeric tea with honey between meals to warm the body, reduce inflammation, and aid digestion.

 Details & benefits of a colon cleanse